-Big pharma, big data: why drugmakers want your health records
+Big pharma, big data: Why drugmakers want your health records

 Some academics also worry RWE studies could be susceptible to "data dredging", where multiple analyses are conducted until one gives the hoped-for result.

-AstraZeneca's head of innovative medicines Mene Pangalos, whose company has struck several deals with tech start-ups and patient groups to gather real-world data, acknowledges ensuring privacy and scientific rigor is a challenge.
+AstraZeneca's head of innovative medicines Mene Pangalos, whose company has struck several deals with tech start-ups and patient groups to gather real-world data, acknowledges ensuring privacy and scientific rigour is a challenge.

 "It's a real problem but I don't think it's insurmountable," he told Reuters.